malcalevak/universal-webcomics/README.md

 ### How can you help?
 I can't stress enough that the biggest way you can help is to <a href="https://transientmonkey.us19.list-manage.com/subscribe/post?u=6127f83d0882bf25e5ea9bbb9&id=12fba3a234" uk-toggle="target: #newsletter">sign up for the newsletter</a> and start taking part in the conversation!
 Ask/answer questions!
 Share your thoughts!

-If you're familiar with GitHub issues (or are curious), you can file them [here](https://github.com/malcalevak/universal-webcomics/issues).
+If you're familiar with GitHub issues (or are curious), you can file and view them [here](https://github.com/malcalevak/universal-webcomics/issues).

 One particular area that creators could help would be in granting permission to use their work in examples, particularly if they think it presents a unique case that's not been addressed.
 Links and credit will <span class="uk-text-uppercase">always</span> be given.